hindmasj/my-nifi-cluster/README.md

 The other option might be to use either config or volume options to load individual NAR files into the standard library directory, *${NIFI_HOME}/lib*.
 But this will involve changing the *docker-compose.yml* file.

 BTW, the image seems to only have Java 1.8.0 installed, and the processors I had to hand would only compile under 11, so the test involves looking for the error message in nifi-app.log.

+Late breaking brainwave: load the NAR into lib directory, then restart the NiFi service.
+The file will be preserved, as will any flows and the link to the registry.